cardano-foundation/cardano-academy/CBCA/Module 4/Module 4 Unit 2 Script Buying Storing and Transferring ADA.md

 And with that, we have made it to the end of another unit!
 To review, we looked at the different wallet options and the rationale for choosing one over another.
 We went through the steps involved in setting up a wallet as a browser extension, as well as with the cardano-cli.
 We went through the process of buying ADA on an exchange and withdrawing it to our wallet.
 We sent some tAda on the testnet from both the browser extension and the cli.
 We are now set up to continue our journey in the next unit where we’ll explore staking.

 ## References
-[Ref.4.1.1] CIP-30, Cardano dApp Wallet Web Bridge, Cardano.org, Available from:  CIP-30, Cardano dApp Wallet Web Bridge , Accessed: 16 Aug 2023
+[Ref.4.1.1] CIP-30, Cardano dApp Wallet Web Bridge, Cardano.org, Available from:  CIP-30, Cardano dApp Wallet Web Bridge , Accessed: 16 Aug 2023<br>
-[Ref.4.1.2] Essential Cardano Guide to the Ecosystem, Available from: https://landing.essentialcardano.io/guide-to-the-ecosystem , Accessed: 16 Aug 2023
+[Ref.4.1.2] Essential Cardano Guide to the Ecosystem, Available from: https://landing.essentialcardano.io/guide-to-the-ecosystem , Accessed: 16 Aug 2023<br>
-[Ref.4.1.3] Testnets faucet, Cardano.org, Available from: https://docs.cardano.org/cardano-testnet/tools/faucet/, Accessed: 16 Aug 2023
+[Ref.4.1.3] Testnets faucet, Cardano.org, Available from: https://docs.cardano.org/cardano-testnet/tools/faucet/, Accessed: 16 Aug 2023<br>
-[Ref.4.1.4] Cardano Developer Portal, Cardano.org, Available from: https://developers.cardano.org/ , Accessed: 16 Aug 2023
+[Ref.4.1.4] Cardano Developer Portal, Cardano.org, Available from: https://developers.cardano.org/ , Accessed: 16 Aug 2023<br>
-[Ref.4.1.5] Cardano Node Course, IOG, Available from: https://cardano-course.gitbook.io/cardano-course/ , Accessed: 16 Aug 2023
+[Ref.4.1.5] Cardano Node Course, IOG, Available from: https://cardano-course.gitbook.io/cardano-course/ , Accessed: 16 Aug 2023<br>
-[Ref.4.1.6] Cardano Node CLI Reference, IOG, Available from: https://github.com/input-output-hk/cardano-node-wiki/blob/main/docs/reference/cardano-node-cli-reference.md , Accessed: 16 Aug 2023
+[Ref.4.1.6] Cardano Node CLI Reference, IOG, Available from: https://github.com/input-output-hk/cardano-node-wiki/blob/main/docs/reference/cardano-node-cli-reference.md , Accessed: 16 Aug 2023<br>
-[Ref.4.1.7] Cardano Tracking Tools, Cardano.org, Available from: https://docs.cardano.org/new-to-cardano/cardano-tracking-tools/ , Accessed: 16 Aug 2023
+[Ref.4.1.7] Cardano Tracking Tools, Cardano.org, Available from: https://docs.cardano.org/new-to-cardano/cardano-tracking-tools/ , Accessed: 16 Aug 2023<br>
-[Ref.4.1.8] Cardano Foundation’s Open Beta Phase of New Cardano Explorer, Cardano Foundation, https://cardanofoundation.org/en/news/cardano-foundation%E2%80%99s-open-beta-phase-of-new-cardano-explorer/ , Accessed: 16 Aug 2023
+[Ref.4.1.8] Cardano Foundation’s Open Beta Phase of New Cardano Explorer, Cardano Foundation, https://cardanofoundation.org/en/news/cardano-foundation%E2%80%99s-open-beta-phase-of-new-cardano-explorer/ , Accessed: 16 Aug 2023<br>
-[Ref.4.1.8] CIP 2 - Coin Selection Algorithms for Cardano, Cardano.org, https://cips.cardano.org/cips/cip2/ , Accessed: 16 Aug 2023
+[Ref.4.1.8] CIP 2 - Coin Selection Algorithms for Cardano, Cardano.org, https://cips.cardano.org/cips/cip2/ , Accessed: 16 Aug 2023<br>

 ## Glossary

-Term
-Definitions
-Light wallet
-Light wallets (aka light client, aka light node wallets) have reduced data requirements allowing them to run faster (lighter).
+- *Light wallet*: Light wallets (aka light client, aka light node wallets) have reduced data requirements allowing them to run faster (lighter).
 Light wallets do not download the blockchain in its entirety, just a fraction of it.
 They typically work by connecting with a server(s) that allow them to obtain data from the blockchain.
-Full node wallet
-A full-node wallet does everything that a regular cardano-node does and contains a complete copy of the blockchain ledger.
+- *Full node wallet*: A full-node wallet does everything that a regular cardano-node does and contains a complete copy of the blockchain ledger.
 This is why you will notice much greater 'sync times' when opening a Daedalus wallet for example.
-Service Organization Control (SOC)
-SOC reports enable companies to feel confident that service providers are operating in an ethical and compliant manner.
+- *Service Organization Control (SOC)*: SOC reports enable companies to feel confident that service providers are operating in an ethical and compliant manner.
 SOC 1 evaluates an organization's internal controls over financial reporting, whereas SOC 2 is an audit that ensures your service providers securely manage your data.
-CNFT
-NFTs leverage cryptography to make an asset or digital object unique.
+- *CNFT*: NFTs leverage cryptography to make an asset or digital object unique.
 CNFTs refer to Cardano NFTs specifically.
-OG
-OG (crypto Original Gangster) is slang for a founder of any early crypto blockchain.
+- *OG*: OG (crypto Original Gangster) is slang for a founder of any early crypto blockchain.
 A crypto OG can also refer to an early investor in Bitcoin, Ethereum, Cardano, etc.
-Shoulder surfing
-A shoulder surfing attack is when an attacker can physically view your device screen and keypad to obtain your personal information.
+- *Shoulder surfing*: A shoulder surfing attack is when an attacker can physically view your device screen and keypad to obtain your personal information.

 ## Questions
-Sub-Unit 1

-Where are assets stored?
-In public key(s)
-On the blockchain ledger (CORRECT ANSWER)
-In private key(s)
-In wallets

-True or False: You can restore all your accounts, private keys, public keys and receiving addresses using just one seed (recovery) phrase.
-True (CORRECT ANSWER)
-False

-Which of the following are ‘full node’ wallets?
-Select all that apply Daedalus (CORRECT ANSWER)
-MetaMask
-Yoroi
-Typhon
-Eternl
-Flint
-GeroWallet

-Which of the following are advisable precautions you should take when using a mobile wallet?
-Select all that apply.
-Use a ‘spending password’ (CORRECT ANSWER)
-Activate MFA (CORRECT ANSWER)
-Only use your device in ‘dark mode’ in the evenings.
-Be conscious of shoulder surfing attacks (CORRECT ANSWER) Backup your seed phrase elsewhere (CORRECT ANSWER)

-True or False: A Light wallet contains a full copy of the blockchain.
-True
-False (CORRECT ANSWER)
-Sub-Unit 2

-Where are private cryptographic credentials stored?
-AWS
-Local bank
-Public blockchain
-Wallet (CORRECT ANSWER)

-Select two options below that require multiple users to verify a transaction.
-Mult-sig wallets (CORRECT ANSWER)
-Paper wallets
-Light wallets
-Hardware wallets
-Non-custodial wallets
-Multi-part computation wallets (CORRECT ANSWER) Leather wallets
-Sub-Unit 3

-Select two options below which are the two widely used cli shells.
+**Sub-Unit 1**

+*Where are assets stored?*
+- In public key(s)
+- **On the blockchain ledger (CORRECT ANSWER)**
+- In private key(s)
+- In wallets

+*True or False: You can restore all your accounts, private keys, public keys and receiving addresses using just one seed (recovery) phrase.*
+- **True (CORRECT ANSWER)**
+- False

+*Which of the following are ‘full node’ wallets?
+Select all that apply*
+- **Daedalus (CORRECT ANSWER)**
+- MetaMask
+- Yoroi
+- Typhon
+- Eternl
+- Flint
+- GeroWallet

+*Which of the following are advisable precautions you should take when using a mobile wallet?
+Select all that apply.*
+- **Use a ‘spending password’ (CORRECT ANSWER)**
+- **Activate MFA (CORRECT ANSWER)**
+- Only use your device in ‘dark mode’ in the evenings.
+- **Be conscious of shoulder surfing attacks (CORRECT ANSWER)**
+- **Backup your seed phrase elsewhere (CORRECT ANSWER)**

+*True or False: A Light wallet contains a full copy of the blockchain.*
+- True
+- **False (CORRECT ANSWER)**

+**Sub-Unit 2**

+*Where are private cryptographic credentials stored?*
+- AWS
+- Local bank
+- Public blockchain
+- **Wallet (CORRECT ANSWER)**

+*Select two options below that require multiple users to verify a transaction.*
+- **Mult-sig wallets (CORRECT ANSWER)**
+- Paper wallets
+- Light wallets
+- Hardware wallets
+- Non-custodial wallets
+- **Multi-part computation wallets (CORRECT ANSWER)**
+- Leather wallets

+**Sub-Unit 3**

+*Select two options below which are the two widely used cli shells.*
 Windows explorer
-Bash (CORRECT ANSWER)
-TextEdit
-PowerShell (CORRECT ANSWER)

-Which of the following statements are true regarding addresses on Cardano?
-Addresses are derived only from your private key
-Your public key is derived from your private key (CORRECT ANSWER) You can't go back from the public key to the private key, but you can produce the public key from the private key (CORRECT ANSWER)
-You can calculate the public key from the address, but you can’t calculate the address from the public key Sub-Unit 4

-Which of the following is not a Centralized Exchange (CEX)?
-Binance
-Kraken
-Coinbase
-Minswap (CORRECT ANSWER)

-What is the main risk of storing your crypto assets on a centralized exchange (CEX)?
-It is a Web 2 user experience
-You are trusting a third party (CORRECT ANSWER)
-You never own the digital asset
-It is not trendy to be using centralized services Sub-Unit 5

-True or False: CEXs (Centralized exchanges) usually have more liquidity than DEXs (Decentralized exchanges) True (CORRECT ANSWER)
-False

-True or False: Centralized exchanges (CEX) profit by charging transaction fees to users for both FIAT and crypto deposits and withdrawals.
-True (CORRECT ANSWER)
-False
-Sub-Unit 6

-When choosing a Centralized Exchange, which of the following are metrics to consider that are often listed on market listing sites?
-Liquidity
-Price of asset
-KYC requirements
-All of the above (CORRECT ANSWER)

-If Bob wants to receive ada from Alice, what crucial piece of info does he need to share?
-Bobs ‘receiving address’ (CORRECT ANSWER)
-Alice’s ‘receiving address’
-Bob’s private key
-Bob’s favorite wallet provider
+- **Bash (CORRECT ANSWER)**
+- TextEdit
+- **PowerShell (CORRECT ANSWER)**

+*Which of the following statements are true regarding addresses on Cardano?*
+- Addresses are derived only from your private key
+- Your public key is derived from your private key (CORRECT ANSWER)
+- **You can't go back from the public key to the private key, but you can produce the public key from the private key (CORRECT ANSWER)**
+- You can calculate the public key from the address, but you can’t calculate the address from the public key

+**Sub-Unit 4**

+*Which of the following is not a Centralized Exchange (CEX)?*
+- Binance
+- Kraken
+- Coinbase
+- **Minswap (CORRECT ANSWER)**

+*What is the main risk of storing your crypto assets on a centralized exchange (CEX)?*
+- It is a Web 2 user experience
+- **You are trusting a third party (CORRECT ANSWER)**
+- You never own the digital asset
+- It is not trendy to be using centralized services

+**Sub-Unit 5**

+*True or False: CEXs (Centralized exchanges) usually have more liquidity than DEXs (Decentralized exchanges)*
+- **True (CORRECT ANSWER)**
+- False

+*True or False: Centralized exchanges (CEX) profit by charging transaction fees to users for both FIAT and crypto deposits and withdrawals.*
+- **True (CORRECT ANSWER)**
+- False

+**Sub-Unit 6**

+*When choosing a Centralized Exchange, which of the following are metrics to consider that are often listed on market listing sites?*
+- Liquidity
+- Price of asset
+- KYC requirements
+- **All of the above (CORRECT ANSWER)**

+*If Bob wants to receive ada from Alice, what crucial piece of info does he need to share?*
+- **Bobs ‘receiving address’ (CORRECT ANSWER)**
+- Alice’s ‘receiving address’
+- Bob’s private key
+- Bob’s favorite wallet provider